TasmoAdmin/TasmoAdmin/README.md

 # SonWEB
 SonWEB is an administrative Website for Devices flashed with [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota).
-You can find it here: [SonWEB GitHub](https://github.com/reloxx13/SonWEB)
+You can find it here: [SonWEB GitHub](https://github.com/reloxx13/SonWEB).
+It supports running on Windows, Linux and as Docker container.

 ## Features
 * Login protected